nicholasdille/container-slides/080_ci_cd/scripting/errors.md

 echo "This is executed"
 ```

-Use `set -o pipefail` to catch errors in pipelines
+Enable `pipefail` to catch errors in pipelines:

 ```bash
 set -o errexit